toplenboren/cv-fun/README.md

 ## Run

-`python3 run`
+`python main.py`

-> You should add all rights to camera, or the game wont work!
+> You should approve all rights to camera, or the game wont work!

 ### Contols:

 1. SPACE - pause
 2. R - restart
 3. Use your finger near the camera to control the paddle

+## Playgrounds:

+1. Game:

+`python game.py`

+2. Detection:

+`python cv.py`